JUGG097/Dev-Challenges-ImageUploader-Laravel-BE/README.md

-# Image Uploader Laavel Backend Project (The backend for the Image Uploader Website deployed [here](https://imageuploader-adeoluwa.netlify.app/).)
+# Image Uploader Laravel Backend Project (The backend for the Image Uploader Website deployed [here](https://imageuploader-adeoluwa.netlify.app/).)

 This project was developed using `PHP` v "^8.0.2", `Laravel` v "^9.11", and `Cloudinary-labs/cloudinary-laravel` v "^1.0" libraries.